Doppler boosting the stochastic gravitational wave background

 We investigate constraints on the slope of the SGWB spectrum associated with measurements of boost induced anisotropies.
 We develop a multipolar decomposition of the SGWB spectrum including Doppler effects.
 We show how the latter depend on the tilt of the spectrum, and how they affect correlation functions.
 We develop Fisher forecasts for computing the signal-to-noise ratio relative to parameters controlling kinematically induced anisotropies.
 We then apply our general formulas to the idealised case of an astrophysical background with constant slope in frequency, detectable by a network of future interferometers.
-For this specific example, we show that a measurement of kinematic anisotropies allows us to constrain the spectral shape of the SGWB with a precision of about $16\%$. \item We present our conclusions and future directions of our study in section \ref{sec-outlook}, which is followed by a technical appendix \ref{lm}. \end{itemize}
+For this specific example, we show that a measurement of kinematic anisotropies allows us to constrain the spectral shape of the SGWB with a precision of about $16\%$. {We also show that, if a reconstruction of the spectral shape is done via other methods, e.g. frequency binning, a study of kinematic anisotropies can allow one to constrain our peculiar velocity with respect to the CMB frame with a precision of $30\%$.} \item We present our conclusions and future directions of our study in section \ref{sec-outlook}, which is followed by a technical appendix \ref{lm}. \end{itemize}